ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Our report is comprised of 2 main parts:

 #### 1. Analysis of the 'Typical Hub' based on Key Measures of Success
 We took the approach of focusing on the measures of success important to CHA, as advised to us during the datathon briefing.
-These included (but were not limited to):
+These included (but were not limited to)
 - Engagement
 - Diversity of programs
 - 'Spread' of activities for children and adults

-For these and other measures detailed in this report we created:
+For these and other measures detailed in this report we created
 - a distribution of values for each measure - finding the 'typical' values, the general ranges, and also noting extreme outliers
 - a breakdown of these values at an individual hub level - mapping a value back to its hub, and using heatmapping to compare these values to each other at a hub level